Art Bends Reality to

 and those Possibilities are endless…

-The Velvet Arts Project exists to provide HIV awareness, mental wellness, and suicide prevention to communities of color through arts, culture, and advocacy with empahsis in LGBTQIA+ persons and women.
+The Velvet Arts Project is dedicated to HIV awareness, mental wellness, and community healing among communities of color through arts, culture, and advocacy with emphasis in LGBTQIA+ persons and women.

 Our goal is to curate safe(r) spaces where we elevate our issues, our culture, our excellence, and our joy.